Mark-Hopkins-at-Williams/csci-378/admin/syllabus.md

 material well.
 Even if you can't get to the solution, please try to hand in a good faith effort.
 We will spend the first section of each class tackling the homework assignment from the last class.
-You will be required to hand in homework solutions, with the freedom to skip four homeworks over the course of the semester without penalty.
+You will be required to hand in homework solutions, with the freedom to skip *two* homeworks over the course of the semester without penalty.
 I would, however, encourage you not to exercise this freedom unless necessary.